taaaahahaha/projects/README.md

 Language used : Python

-Computer will guess a number between 1-100 inclusive and you have to guess it in minimum guesses.
+Computer/User will guess a number between 1-100(or desired range) inclusive and the opposite has to guess it in minimum guesses.

-If, you guess a number lesser than the selected number, it will respond with "Higher number please" and vice versa.
+For Computer : If, you guess a number lesser than the selected number, it will respond with "Higher number please" and vice versa.

+For User : Respond with 'h' or 'l'.
+(Instructions given)

 ### Updates :

 -  You can define your own range(Not necessarily 1-100).
--  Now, computers can guess too.
+-  Two gamemodes available.
 -  If you feel computer is taking too long to guess, you can bail out.
+-  Now, a player cannot cheat.
+-  Implemented time,random and slowprint modules.
+-  Guess counter.
+-  Fix: Invalid input.
+-  I can update the algorithm to bubble sort to guess the number faster,but decided not to since computers are smart anyways.